…because it is priceless.

 If you are really into analog film, you should first estimate how cheap your analog camera was compared to when it was sold “back then”.
 And also, how many analog cameras you have already bought, even though you actually only need one.
 And then you put the actual film price again in relation to other luxury good expenses that you make.
 And if you simply can no longer afford it, do you think again whether filming less often (or taking photos more targeted) might not also be a solution?

-Those who now give up their hobby are more into the bargain hunt (or on the hipster flair) than into the medium itself.
+Those who now give up their hobby are more attached to bargain hunting or hipster flair than to the medium itself.
 Those who really love film will continue to buy Kodak and Fuji films, and will be happy every day, week and month that they can continue to beautify their life with these magic strips.